top of page

 Colombia looks and sounds amazing, doesn’t it?

 And it is….it even tastes amazing!
-But before you’re ready to slap that Place Order button on airline tickets or travel packages, I bet you’re wondering if Colombia is safe to visit?
+But before you’re ready to slap that Place Order button on airline tickets or travel packages, I bet you’re wondering what it’s really like on the ground — and whether it feels as welcoming and comfortable as it looks.

 Well, you certainly wouldn’t be the first traveler to ask me about that.
 In fact, my team and I get asked that question a lot as providers of experiences and travel services designed especially for gay travelers in Colombia.